A Tax By Any Other Name Is Still A Tax

 What you see above is that for a married couple, no additional ‘premium’, ie tax, is due until their joint (Adjusted Gross + any normally tax-exempt) income exceeds $182,000.
 The next dollar of income triggers a $965 additional tax – per person – for a total of $1,930 per year.
 You can see the additional brackets adding additional taxes at higher income levels.
 Part D premiums are also affected by IRMAA but the numbers aren’t as significant.

 Presumably, the logic is that those with higher incomes can afford to pay more in taxes.
 Although our clients don’t always appreciate the concept, I suppose it is generally true.
 However, what counts as “income” for the purpose of this tax might be surprising – and not in a good way.
 Suppose someone owns a business or a vacation home.
 If either is sold, the sale might easily yield a one-time gain that would trigger the IRMAA tax at the highest level, adding over $10,000 per year to a couple’s overall tax bill.
-In fact, as the rules work, that gain would actually result in a three-year increase of over $35,000 in IRMAA taxes (counting both Parts B and D).
+Or suppose someone receives a lump-sum bonus for retiring early resulting in the same penalty.
+In fact, as the rules work, those gains would actually result in a three-year increase of over $35,000 in IRMAA taxes (counting both Parts B and D).

 So, while a person with higher income might not have too much trouble paying an extra $1000 or so in yearly IRMAA taxes, what about that person with the business or vacation home sale which didn’t increase their yearly income at all?
 How will they pay the tax?
 There are two common answers.
 First, most of the time we’re allowed to invest at least part of such lump sums into income-producing assets that can provide enough additional cash flow to cover the taxes.
 Second, we also take advantage of a process allowed by the SSA to request that a clearly one-time event be treated as such.
 This allows us to propose that a different tax year be used for subsequent tax calculations – ie, a year that does not include an extraordinary event.